Here are Some Traditions of the Himba Tribe, the Red People of Africa.

 Source: Pinterest

 The Himba culture embraces polygamy.
-An average Himba man may have two wives at a time.
+Average Himba young men may have two wives at a time.
 Additionally, early-arranged marriages are common in the tribe.
 Young Himba females marry male spouses chosen by their fathers.
 This begins during puberty and can result in girls as young as ten being married off.

 In the Himba culture, the circumcision of boys before puberty is a rite of passage.
 A Young Himba man is not regarded as a man until he marries.
 A Himba girl is also not considered a full-fledged woman until she has a child.